thaytan/source/README.md

 make
 ```

-> **We recommend running Docker on a Linux system**.
+> **We recommend running Docker on a Ubuntu Linux system**.
 Some users have reported compilation issues when running Docker on Windows and Mac OS.

 For more details, see: https://onion.io/2bt-cross-compiling-c-programs-part-1/